hpe-storage/scod/docs/csi_driver/container_storage_provider/hpe_alletra_storage_mp_b10000/index.md

 !!! note
     Remote Copy Groups managed by the CSP have not been tested with Virtual Domains at this time.

+### Limitations

+These are the generally known limitation of the CSP.

+- The CSP has been tested using iSCSI with up to 250 `VolumeAttachments` per compute node.
+HPE recommends not exceeding 200 `VolumeAttachments` per node and leave headroom for emergencies.
+It's always recommended to test the upper bounds before deploying to production.
+Increasing the "maxVolumesPerNode" parameter from the default of 100 is explained in the [Helm chart](https://artifacthub.io/packages/helm/hpe-storage/hpe-csi-driver).

 ## VLUN Templates

 A VLUN template enables the export of a virtual volume as a VLUN to hosts.
 For more information, see the [HPE Primera OS Commmand Line Interface - Installation and Reference Guide](https://support.hpe.com/hpesc/public/docDisplay?docId=a00105286en_us&page=createvlun.html).